Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Discussion

 \section{Discussion}

-Unsupervised anomaly detection in neuroimaging has gained significant attention due to its potential to identify abnormalities without the need for costly data annotation.
-Compared to supervised approaches that rely on annotated data sets, UAD methods take a different approach by learning the underlying data distribution of healthy brain anatomy and identifying anomalies as outliers from that distribution. \\ In this study, we focus on DDPMs for UAD in brain MRI.
-These models generate images by reconstructing an input that is corrupted by noise, leveraging the high-dimensional latent space to achieve high-fidelity reconstructions with preserved spatial context.
-However, while the overall brain structure is reconstructed well, we show that the forward and backward processes of DDPMs do not capture the highly variable intensity characteristics of MRI scans sufficiently, resulting in false positives in the residual map and reduced detection performance.
-This becomes especially prominent in the presence of domain shifts at test time. \\ To address this challenge, we propose context-conditioned DDPMs (cDDPMs) for UAD in brain MRI.
-Here, we train a \textit{DDPM} to reconstruct healthy brain anatomy and incorporate a latent feature representation of the noise-free input image, derived by an additional image encoder as a conditioning input to the denoising process.
-While the additional feature representation is not suitable for high-fidelity reconstruction \cite{baur2021autoencoders,bercea2023generalizing}, we show that it can capture local intensity information of the image to reconstruct.
-We demonstrate that by incorporating the feature representation of individual input images, our proposed cDDPMs reconstruct the brain MRIs with more accurate intensity information compared to the unconditional DDPMs.
-Additionally, we observe enhanced domain adaptation capabilities to both, real and simulated intensity profiles with our conditioning mechanism.
-Finally, we demonstrate that these appealing features of our approach are crucial properties to improve the segmentation performance in reconstruction-based UAD.\\ Overall, we systematically evaluate the performance of our approach in terms of reconstruction quality, domain adaptation, and segmentation performance based on five different data sets. \\
+UAD in brain MRI has gained significant attention due to its potential to identify abnormalities without costly data annotation.
+Compared to supervised approaches that rely on annotated data sets, UAD methods take a different approach by learning the underlying data distribution of healthy brain anatomy and identifying anomalies as outliers.
+This is a crucial property for screening tasks, where any pathology has to be detected, even if it is not represented in an annotated training set. \\ In this study, we focus on reconstruction-based UAD with DDPMs.
+DDPMs generate images by reconstructing an input corrupted by noise, leveraging the high-dimensional latent space to achieve high-fidelity reconstructions of fine-grained structures.
+However, we show that the forward and backward processes of DDPMs do not sufficiently capture the highly variable intensity characteristics of MRI scans.
+This results in differences between input and reconstructions that are difficult to distinguish from differences that arise from actual pathologies.
+This limitation becomes especially prominent in the presence of domain shifts at test time. \\ To address this challenge, we propose conditioned DDPMs (cDDPMs) for UAD in brain MRI.
+We train a DDPM to reconstruct healthy brain anatomy and condition the denoising process by a latent feature representation of the input image derived by an additional image encoder.
+While the additional dense feature representation can capture local intensity information of the image to reconstruct, it is unsuitable for the reconstruction of detailed structures \cite{baur2021autoencoders,bercea2023generalizing}.
+This is important, as providing detailed structural information of the unhealthy input image could lead to copying abnormal structures, which would prevent the detection of pathologies.
+As demonstrated in our results, our approach facilitates the effective utilization of the conditioning signal, contributing to improved reconstructions that adapt locally to the input intensity distribution.
+Therefore, we observe enhanced domain adaptation capabilities to both real and simulated intensity profiles with our conditioning mechanism.
+Moreover, our results indicate that the additional conditioning signal does not support the replication of unhealthy structures.
+Finally, these individual features of our approach lead to an improved segmentation performance across various data sets.\\ In the following, we systematically evaluate our approach regarding reconstruction quality, domain adaptation, and segmentation performance based on five different data sets.